OpenEvalProject/evals/manuscripts/elife-33864/v2/manuscript.md

 EB3 enrichment at the Golgi (/centrosome) was calculated as the ratio between the average EB3 intensity in a 2 µm diameter-circle drawn around Golgi mini-stacks (/centrosome) and the average EB3 intensity in the cytoplasm.

-Golgi dispersion was calculated as SDii in which SDi is the standard deviation of intensity and i the mean intensity.
+Golgi dispersion was calculated as $\frac{SDi}{\sqrt{i}}$ in which SDi is the standard deviation of intensity and i the mean intensity.

 For cell-cell junctions analysis (VE-Cadherin and ZO-1), ImageJ was used to plot intensity profiles along a manually drawn line across junctions.
 These profiles were then analyzed using the ‘area under curve’ function of GraphPad prism five and the maximum value of, as well as the area under the peaks were averaged.

 F-actin staining in 3D was analyzed similarly by plotting intensity profiles along a 10 µm long rectangle drawn 5 µm away from the cell body using ImageJ and measuring the maximum intensity and the peak area using GraphPad prism 5.
 For stress fiber analysis, a customized ImageJ macro was used to trace the stress fibers and measure their length and width (Teeuw and Katrukha, 2015) (available at https://github.com/jalmar/CurveTracing).

 All cell protrusions were manually traced with ImageJ software to quantify their number, length and spatial distribution.
-Polarity index was calculated as ∑1-sin⁡αi.
-Li∑Li in which αi is the angle between the protrusioni and the longest protrusion and Li is the length of the protrusion.
-Cell masks were analyzed using the Particle Analysis plugin of ImageJ software to measure cell circularity, calculated as 4πAP2 in which A and P are the area and the perimeter of the cell mask, respectively.
+Polarity index was calculated as $\frac{\sum1-sin⁡\alpha_{i}.L_{i}}{\sumL_{i}}$ in which αi is the angle between the protrusioni and the longest protrusion and Li is the length of the protrusion.
+Cell masks were analyzed using the Particle Analysis plugin of ImageJ software to measure cell circularity, calculated as $\frac{4\piA}{P^{2}}$ in which A and P are the area and the perimeter of the cell mask, respectively.

 Time-lapse imaging of monolayer wound healing assays was analyzed using Manual Tracking and Chemotaxis Tool plugin of ImageJ software to measure the velocity and directionality (the ratio between the Euclidian and accumulated distance) of cell movement.